leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

 Note that this command modifies your user's ``~/.bashrc`` file.
 In addition to, the ``conda`` command being made available, the ``base`` conda environment is automatically activated (i.e., environment variables set and all executables put on ``$PATH``).

+IMPORTANT: After running ``conda init``, your shells need to be closed and restarted, or type ``source ~/.bashrc``, to make  changes effective for the current shell.

 Before creating your environment, we recommend updating your conda package manager with

 ::